2026 industry reference

 Two distributors run most of the market.

 Henry Schein and Patterson dominate, with regional players carving out specialty niches.
-A new direct-to-practice supply brand sells on price and category-specialty, not catalog breadth.
+A new direct-to-practice supply brand sells on price and category-specialty.
 Reach owner-dentists in single-location practices who feel the squeeze most.

 Dental staffing platforms